 Tofersen (BIIB067) previously called IONIS-SOD1Rx is an investigational therapy to slow the progression of familial amyotrophic lateral sclerosis (ALS).
 The therapy was developed in a collaboration between Ionis Pharmaceuticals and Biogen but is now being developed solely by Biogen.

-How IONIS-SOD1Rx works
+How tofersen works

-IONIS-SOD1Rx in clinical trials
+Tofersen in clinical trials

 ALS News Today is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.